What is information literacy?

-The current information landscape is often challenging to navigate.
-Searching strategically for relevant, credible information can be difficult for many students.
+The current information landscape can be challenging to navigate.
+Searching strategically for credible, reliable and relevant information can be difficult for many students.
 The process of choosing and developing research topics can also be challenging.
-Understanding how, why and for whom, information is created can also be a struggle.
-Students are expected to be active consumers and creators of knowledge while participating ethically in scholarly conversations.
+Students are also expected to be active consumers and creators of knowledge while participating ethically in scholarly conversations.
 These challenges underlie why information literacy is important.

 How the University Library supports information literacy

-Instructional Support: Faculty may request customizable and collaborative information literacy workshops on a variety of topics including searching effectively and strategically, locating peer-reviewed literature, and critically evaluating information sources.
-Librarians can also provide advice on research assignments and recommend course-specific resources - contact your librarian to learn more.
+Instructional Support: Instructors may request customizable and collaborative information literacy workshops on a variety of topics including searching effectively and strategically, locating peer-reviewed literature, and critically evaluating information sources.
+Librarians can also provide advice on research assignments and recommend course-specific resources.

-Several U of S courses now include online, subject-specific information literacy modules.
+Several USask courses now include online, subject-specific information literacy modules.
 Librarians also offer instructional support for instructors teaching online or at a distance.
 Contact your librarian to see what services are available to support you.

-Reference Services: The library's Ask Us service provides research assistance in-person, as well as via telephone, email, and chat/IM.
+Reference services: The library's Ask Us service provides online research assistance, as well as via email, and chat/IM.

-Library Materials: The library has various online resources that address many common research questions, such as the How Do I? website.
+Library materials: The library has various online resources that address many common research questions.
 The library’s Research Guides are rich resources providing research assistance in subject-specific areas as well as in general research areas.
 In addition, the library’s extensive collection of resources can be incorporated directly into your courses (e.g., direct persistent links to online resources, Course Reserves for print and online resources, etc.).